 Using this information, an enhanced, ground truth grade Shelter Location Layer was produced as a vector file in ArcGIS.

-Furthermore, for each shelter, the dataset includes the name and location of the origin village that the majority of IDPs were forced to flee from.
-Unfortunately, the origin villages were not georefernced and there were difficulties in establishing their location, leading to challenges in the production of a Flooded Village Layer.
+Furthermore, for each shelter, the dataset included the name and location of the origin village that the majority of IDPs were forced to flee from.
+Unfortunately, the origin villages were not georeferenced and there were difficulties in establishing their location, which lead to challenges in the production of a Flooded Village Layer.

-If the location of the origin village was in question, location was determined from an enhanced qualitative comparison with the Malawi Spatial Data Portal (MASDAP).
-As the village location is in question, the valid location will be determined by analyzing boundaries of political districts of descending influence (provided in the dataset); first the Region in which the flooded village was located would be matched, than the Traditional Authority Area, then Town, and finally, Village.
-After locations of the origin villages could be determined, they were georeferenced and processed as a vector file using ArcGIS.
-This layer, deemed the Flooded Village Layer, along with the new Shelter Location Layer, will replace the spatially coarse and temporally outdated layer from the previous term, affording the opportunity for a higher spatial resolution and more temporally recent analysis to be completed.
+If the location of the origin village was in question, the location was determined from an enhanced qualitative comparison with the Malawi Spatial Data Portal (MASDAP).
+The correct location was determined by analyzing boundaries of political districts of descending influence (provided in the dataset); first the region in which the flooded village was located would be matched, then the Traditional Authority Area, then town, and finally, village.
+After the locations of the origin villages were determined, they were georeferenced and processed as a vector file using ArcGIS.
+This layer, deemed the Flooded Village Layer, along with the updated Shelter Location Layer, replaced the spatially coarse and temporally outdated layer from the previous term - affording the opportunity for a higher spatial resolution and more temporally recent analysis to be completed.

-Next, both the Shelter Location Layer and Village Location Layer are placed above each flood detection product used in previous project to assess the product’s flood signal through qualitative analyses.
-Satellite based products that produced flood maps during January 2015 in Malawi are used for this analysis, including; DFO, NRT-GFM, TerraSAR-X, RADARSAT, RADARSAT-2, GFMS-FD, and GFMS-I.
+Next, both the Shelter Location Layer and Village Location Layer were placed above each flood detection product used in previous project to assess the product’s flood signal through qualitative analyses.
+Satellite-based products that produced flood maps during January 2015 in Malawi were used for this analysis, including; DFO, NRT-GFM, TerraSAR-X, RADARSAT, RADARSAT-2, GFMS-FD, and GFMS-I.

 To isolate the maximum flood extent and georeference each product, different techniques were used.
-For TerraSAR-X shapefile, RADARSAT shapefile, RADARSAT-2 shapefile, DFO geotiff image and NRT-GFM shapefiles included maximum flood extent data and were received in a georeferenced format; therefore, no further data processing was needed using QGIS.
-For NRT-GFM data, each day of January 2015 were overlaid in chronological order to compile a maximum flood extent map.
+For the?
+TerraSAR-X shapefile, RADARSAT shapefile, RADARSAT-2 shapefile, DFO geotiff image, and NRT-GFM shapefiles included maximum flood extent data and were received in a georeferenced format; therefore, no further data processing was needed using QGIS.
+For the NRT-GFM data, each day of January 2015 were overlaid in chronological order to compile a maximum flood extent map.
 GFMS-FD and GFMS-I images were downloaded as .gif format.
-Due to additional map scale and exogenous white space, we cropped out the map portion of all the images and reprocessed each as a raster in.png format.
+Due to the additional map scale and exogenous white space, we cropped out the map portion of all the images and reprocessed each as a raster in.png format.
 Next, each of the GFMS-FD raster data files were georeferenced in QGIS, and subsequently polygonized (raster to vector) to isolate flood signal from the background noise.
-Afterwards, all eight GFMS-FD polygonized layers were stacked on top of each other in chronological order to generate a single maximum flood extent map.
-Similarly, the eight GFMS-I images in raster format were georeferenced in QGIS and stacked in chronological order to generate a single map of maximum flood extent.
+Afterwards, all of the GFMS-FD polygonized layers were stacked on top of each other in chronological order to generate a single maximum flood extent map.
+Similarly, the GFMS-I images in raster format were georeferenced in QGIS and stacked in chronological order to generate a single map of maximum flood extent.

 The satellite products were then grouped into three categories based on characteristics of the primary flood-detecting sensor.
 Group 1 consisted of products using the Synthetic Aperture Radar sensor: TerraSAR-X, RADARSAT and RADARSAT-2.
 Group 2 included products using MODIS: DFO and NRT-GFM.
 Group 3 comprised of products produced by University of Maryland’s Global Flood Monitoring System using TRMM/Global Precipitation Monitoring (GPM) precipitation data coupled with a hydrologic model: GFMS-FD and GFMS-I.